RetroWWU/paPAML/README.md

 ## FreeBSD (Version 13.*)

-The operating system, where paPAML was developed and tested first is/was FreeBSD, so there will be a first description how to install paPAML here.
-The installation on FreeBSD is so simple - you don't need any conda environment, all the needed packages are available in the system repositories.
+The operating system, where paPAML was first developed and tested under FreeBSD, so there will be a first description how to install paPAML here.
+The installation on FreeBSD is very simple - you don't need any conda environment, all the needed packages are available in the system repositories.
 As root (or using sudo) install the packages with

     # pkg install wget paml hyphy p5-Proc-ProcessTable p5-Statistics-Distributions p5-File-Which